arvigeus/AZ-204/Topics/App Service Web Apps.md

 | Path mappings                                  | Virtual network integration                             |
 |                                                | Managed identities                                      |
 |                                                | Settings that end with the suffix `\_EXTENSION_VERSION` |

+To enable settings swapping, add `WEBSITE_OVERRIDE_PRESERVE_DEFAULT_STICKY_SLOT_SETTINGS` as an app setting in every slot and set it to 0 or false.
+All settings are either swappable or not.
+Managed identities are never swapped.

 `x-ms-routing-name=`: `self` for production slot, `staging` for staging slot.